-Online orientation will consist of two weeks of online events and activities to set students up for success.
-For Fall 2021, there will be:
+Orientation will consist of online events and in-person activities to set students up for success.
+For Spring 2022, there will be:

 - An online orientation module that students can complete at their own pace.
 Every student who completes the module by 11:59 p.m.
-PT on September 24 will be entered to win up to $500 in tuition.
+PST on January 21st, 2022 will be entered to win up to $500 in tuition.

-- First-Year Festival, two weeks of flexible programming featuring workshops and activities that go beyond the basics.
+- First-Year Festival, a week of flexible programming featuring workshops and activities that go beyond the basics.
 We will cover academic and study skills, student life and campus activities, and strategies for getting the most out of your university experience.

 Can I visit a KPU bookstore to get my textbooks?

-KPU is planning to maintain online purchasing options while reopening bookstores for the Fall semester.
+KPU is planning to maintain online purchasing options while reopening bookstores for the Spring semester.